jacyap/WordCounter/README.md

 3. Append the time, date, year and the total word count to a .txt document
 4. Do this by just double clicking on a single file

-Might be a bit convoluted but I didn't want to commit more time on this, it does the job!
+Might be a bit convoluted but I didn't want to commit more time to this, it does the job!

 You may need to change some things for your purposes (i.e. numbers of chapters) but use this for whatever your purpose.